TomH131/higher-or-lower/README.md

 ![Responsive mockup](assets/images/higher-or-lower-mockup.png)

 ## Features
 The game begins with an introduction that explains what the user needs to do and describes the different difficulty levels.
-The user then chooses between easy, medium, and hard difficulty levels.
+The user then chooses between easy, medium, hard and exteme difficulty levels.
 As the difficulty level increases, the range from which the game randomly selects a number becomes wider.

 ![Opening message and choosing difficulty](assets/images/opening-and-difficulty.png)